Beginner’s Guide to Motorcycle Types

 Buying your first motorcycle can be overwhelming as a newcomer to the riding world.
 There are many motorcycle types to choose from, tailored for a variety of riding styles.

 A good starting point is deciding what type of riding you want your first motorcycle to accommodate.
 Are you buying one for commuting to work, or are you looking to develop skills for offroad riding adventures?
 Maybe you started a local delivery service and need something to get you through traffic faster.
 Whatever purpose you have in mind, it’s good to know what motorcycle types exist and what to look for as a beginner.
-Here’s a simple guide to motorcycle types for beginners.
+Here’s a beginner's guide to motorcycle types.